vmware-tanzu-learning/shipkin-course/units/using-shipkin/shipkin-units/index.md

 ## Changelog

 Each unit can have a CHANGELOG.md file that tracks the changes made to the unit.
 Each of these files will be processed by Shipkin to produce a changelog for the course.

 The goal of the changelog entries are to give instructors a running list of changes so that they can easily keep up to date with the evolution of the units.

 See below for an example entry.
 Each entry must be contained to one line.
-Update this file each time changes are made to the unit, following the format
+Update this file each time changes are made to the unit, following the following format.

 {{github-file owner="platform-acceleration-lab" repo="shipkin-starter-v2" path="units/using-shipkin/CHANGELOG.md" lang="md" ref="master" hidden="false"}}